 When I traveled to Hawaii in 2016 I used miles from my credit card to pay for the airline tickets so I paid almost NOTHING to fly there.
 My friend from Wanderfoundus has a great post called How to Fly to Maui for $11.20.
 Check it out if you would like to learn how to use miles to fly.

 Yes, seeing the Hawaiian Islands can be an expensive vacation, but it’s definitely worth every penny!

 Looking for more fun things to do in the Hawaiian Islands?
 Click the banner below to see over 1,600 AMAZING offers from Viator. 👇

-If you liked How to See 4 Hawaiian Islands in 7 Days, you might also like TOP 10 things to SEE and DO in Nashville, Tennessee!
+If you liked How to See 4 Hawaiian Islands in 7 Days, you might also like Ultimate Guide for Things to See and Do in Aruba.